 - Fat metabolism

-A lack of folic acid can hence lead to many grave symptoms, such as anemia, depression, stomach and/or intestinal problems and weight loss.
+A lack of folic acid can hence lead to many severe symptoms, such as anaemia, depression, gastrointestinal problems and weight loss.

 Folic Acid and Pregnancy